-- Inspect the fertilizer packaging and/or invoice for the guaranteed analysis in accordance with Section 735.07.A of the Standard Specifications and complete the sample record for fertilizer (AM5007). - Sample the agriculture lime in accordance with Section 735.07.B of the Standard Specifications and submit to the Materials Division.
+- Inspect the fertilizer packaging and/or invoice for the guaranteed analysis in accordance with Section 735.06.A of the Standard Specifications and complete the sample record for fertilizer.
+[Document in Template AM5007] - Sample the agriculture lime in accordance with Section 735.06.B of the Standard Specifications and submit to the Materials Division.